-- 13. A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - - (a) has furnished - (i) full name; - (ii) identification number or company or other registration number; - (iii) CSD Summary Report; and - (iv) tax reference number and VAT registration number, if any; - (b) has submitted a tax clearance from the South African Revenue Services
+- 13. A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - - (a) has furnished - (i) full name; - (ii) identification number or company or other registration number; - (iii) CSD Summary Report; and - (iv) tax reference number and VAT registration number, if any; - (b) has submitted a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has submitted a proof of registration on Central Suppliers Database - (d) has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months;

-- (c) has submitted a proof of registration on Central Suppliers Database - (d) has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph(ii) is in the service of the state, or has been in the service of the state in the previous twelve months. - (e) has made the following declarations, where necessary (advert and threshold to be considered); - (i) declaration of Interest (MBD4); - (ii) declaration for procurement above R10 million (all applicable taxes included) (MBD5); - (iii) preference points claim (MBD6.1); - (iv) declaration for local production and content (MBD6.2); - (v) declaration of bidder's past supply chain management practices (MBD8); - (vi) certificate of independent bid determination (MBD9); - (vii) declaration of municipal fees; - (viii) tax certificate requirements (MBD2) - (f) Provided he or she is the resident within the Municipality boundaries, check if the rates and taxes are up to date website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers;
+- (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph(ii) is in the service of the state, or has been in the service of the state in the previous twelve months. - (e) has made the following declarations, where necessary (advert and threshold to be considered); - (i) declaration of Interest (MBD4); - (ii) declaration for procurement above R10 million (all applicable taxes included) (MBD5); - (iii) preference points claim (MBD6.1); - (iv) declaration for local production and content (MBD6.2); - (v) declaration of bidder's past supply chain management practices (MBD8); - (vi) certificate of independent bid determination (MBD9); - (vii) declaration of municipal fees; - (viii) tax certificate requirements (MBD2) - (f) Provided he or she is the resident within the Municipality boundaries, check if the rates and taxes are up to date